This guide is based on UK law. It was last updated in September 2010.

 The Directive and Regulations do not address where you can sue or be sued, although they do provide for the law which applies in the event of a dispute in some circumstances.

-Further, the Directive and Regulations do not apply to tax, gambling or lotteries and do not affect data protection laws or cartel laws.
+The Directive and Regulations do not apply to: taxation; betting, gaming or lotteries; data protection; the activities of a public notary; the representation of a client and defence of his or her interests before courts; or cartel laws.
 So, for example, if content is the subject of a complaint under the Data Protection Act, it may be possible to argue that the host cannot enjoy the intermediary protections described below.
-(See: Google convictions reveal two flaws in EU law, not just Italian law, OUT-LAW News, 03/03/2010)
+(See: Google convictions reveal two flaws in EU law, not just Italian law, OUT-LAW News, 03/03/2010.)

 Whose laws apply?

-The Regulations apply a "country of origin" principle.
-In its simplest form, this means that as long as a UK business complies with UK laws, it can "ignore" the laws of other Member States.
-If this rule applied throughout the EEA it would be good news for businesses, because it lets them target consumers in all EEA Member States without needing to follow the rules of 30 different countries.
+If the country of origin principle applied throughout the EEA it would be good news for businesses, because it lets them target consumers in all EEA Member States without needing to follow the rules of 30 different countries.
 However, recognising that such an approach could discourage consumers from shopping across national borders, this basic rule is qualified.

 Consumer Contracts